Interstate 84 in New York

 Interstate 84 (I-84) is a part of the Interstate Highway System that runs from Dunmore, Pennsylvania, to Sturbridge, Massachusetts, in the eastern United States.
 In New York, I-84 extends 71.46 mi from the Pennsylvania state line at Port Jervis to the Connecticut state line east of Brewster.
 As it heads east–west across the mid Hudson Valley, it goes over two mountain ranges and crosses the Hudson River at the Newburgh–Beacon Bridge.

-It is the only limited-access road to cross New York from west to east between New York City and the Capital District.
+It is the only freeway to cross New York from west to east between New York City and the Capital District.
 As such it is the main vehicular route between southern New England and Pennsylvania and points west.
 It is maintained by the New York State Department of Transportation (NYSDOT), which resumed full control in 2010 after two decades in which routine maintenance was performed by the New York State Thruway Authority under yearly contract from DOT.
 The New York State Bridge Authority charges a toll for eastbound traffic crossing the Newburgh–Beacon Bridge.

 Construction of the highway began later than other Interstates in New York as legal hurdles to the construction of the bridge had to be removed, and federal funding was more limited when it finally began in 1960.
 It was completed 12 years later, becoming a major commercial artery and mainstay of the Hudson Valley economy and offering travelers a view of some of the state's scenic areas in the Shawangunks and Hudson Highlands.

 Route description

 I-84 passes through three counties.
-The entire stretch between the Delaware and Hudson, more than half the road's total length in New York, is in Orange County.
+The entire stretch between the Delaware and Hudson, more than half the road's total length in New York alone, is in Orange County.
 East of the river the road begins in Dutchess County and then drops southward into Putnam County.
 As an Interstate Highway, all of I-84 in New York is included in the National Highway System, a network of roads important to the country's economy, defense, and mobility.

 Two other highways parallel the Interstate for some length.
 U.S. Route 6 (US 6) follows it closely near the state lines, but takes a southerly course between those two areas.
 New York State Route 52 (NY 52) joins I-84 from Newburgh to Fishkill and remains parallel from there to Lake Carmel.